|David Brown's Wildlife Services

 page..(For events on the Sponsored Programs page, refer directly to the sponsoring organization for details and

-If you wish to register after the deadline indicated in the program description above, please call or e-
+If you wish to register after the deadline indicated in the program description above, please e-mail first

-deadline refund depends on filling the vacancy from a waiting list.
-In a personal emergency you may, of
+refund depends on filling the vacancy from a waiting list.
+In a personal emergency you may, of course,

-- If seriously inappropriate weather conditions require cancellation of the program, you will be called or e-
+- If inappropriate weather conditions are forecast, requiring postponement or cancellation, you will be e-mailed

 Preparations for Quabbin Trails programs: